Course overview

 Course structure

-To complete the Bachelor of Cyber Security, students must pass 24 credit points, which must include the following:
+To complete the Bachelor of Cyber Security, you must pass 24 credit points.
+This includes:

 - 13 credit points of core units